cerulean-app/backend/DOCS.md

 - `PATCH /todo/:id`
 - `GET /todo/:id`
 - `GET /todos`
-- `POST /todo`

 ## [Authentication Scheme](#authentication-scheme)

 For authentication, the Cerulean REST API requires an `Authorization` header or a `cerulean_token` cookie to be sent with every request, containing a token which is sent to the client after logging in using the [POST /login](#post-login) endpoint.
 The [POST /logout](#post-logout) endpoint can be used to invalidate the user's token.
+The token returned expires after 6 months.
+Your client should be well equipped to handle token expiries.

 ## [POST /login](#post-login)